 Note: There are no national holidays in February.

+As Early as February 3 - Carnevale and beginning of Lent.
+While Carnevale is not as big in Florence as it is in Venice or nearby Viareggio, Florence puts on a fun parade for the occasion.
 The colorful procession starts at Piazza Ognissanti and ends in Piazza della Signoria, where there is a costume contest and a concert of madrigals.
 Learn more about the upcoming dates for Carnevale and find out how Carnevale is celebrated in Italy.

 Early to Mid February - Chocolate Fair or Fiera del Cioccolato Artigianale.
 An artisanal chocolate fair is held in Piazza Santa Croce for 10 days in early to mid February.
 There's lots of chocolate tasting as well as special events such as the opening evening apertivo and a cooking show.
 The fiera is in walking distance of Florence's Santa Maria Novella train station.
 See Fiera del Cioccolato for dates and events (in Italian).